-Ruveni is a well-regarded, specialist employment lawyer who has acted in some of the most significant and sensitive high profile employment cases over the last ten years and achieved successful outcomes for her clients, including in Guthrie v ABC, Seven Network v Amber Harrison, Seven Network v Warburton, acting for the Daily Mail in News Ltd v Luke McIllveen and acting for Yahoo!7 in Fairfax v Ed Harrison.
-Ruveni also acted in Australia’s largest sexual harassment case to date, Fraser-Kirk v David Jones.
+Ruveni is a well-regarded, specialist employment lawyer who has acted in some of the most significant and sensitive high profile employment cases over the last ten years and achieved successful outcomes for her clients, including in the executive, termination and restraint cases Guthrie v ABC, Seven Network v Amber Harrison, Seven Network v Warburton, the Daily Mail in News Ltd v Luke McIllveen and Yahoo!7 in Fairfax v Ed Harrison and the leading sexual harassment case, Fraser-Kirk v David Jones.

-She is recognised as a strategic litigator and trusted adviser to leading corporates and institutions, (including top 100 ASX listed and multi-national clients) such as Seven West Media, Yahoo!7, illion Australia Pty Ltd, Boehringer Ingelheim Pty Ltd, Unilever, Brookfield Infrastructure, Archer Capital, OneVentures Pty Ltd, Merivale Group, Ralph Lauren, BSA Limited, a2 Milk Company , L Catterton (LVMH), and the Star Entertainment Group.
+She is consistently recognised in the media as a leading employment law specialist and is a trusted adviser to leading corporates and institutions (including top 100 ASX listed and multi-national clients), such as Seven Group Holdings, Merivale Group, AMP Limited, illion Australia Pty Ltd, Ralph Lauren and Swissport Australia.

 Ruveni advises on all aspects of workplace relations, including employment and related legislation, employee disputes, restructuring and outsourcing, industrial disputes, redundancies, enterprise bargaining, awards, workplace investigations, anti-discrimination and sexual harassment laws, employment contracts and policies, incentive arrangements, superannuation, independent contractors, restraints of trade, work health and safety, disciplinary issues and managing ill or injured workers.